EDDiscovery/EDDiscovery/Proposed-databases-in-EDD-5.0.md

 CREATE INDEX EdsmSystem_RandomId on Systems (RandomId)
 ```

 Re-imported from EDSM dump.
-Grid ID is used for new 3dmap star painting system.
+Grid ID and RandomID are used for new 3dmap star painting system.
+Grid ID is assigned based on x/z position, RandomID is 0 to 99 inclusive.

 ## SystemAliases
 ```sql